cirosantilli/git-tutorial/index.md

 You can also attempt to overcome Git filename restrictions:

--   empty tree:
+##### Empty tree

     sub_tree="$(printf '' | git mktree)"

 Will be present, and shown on GitHub, <https://github.com/cirosantilli/test-empty-subdir> but generated on clone.

 Commits may point to it the empty tree when the repository is empty,

 This can be achieved with the porcelain `git commit -allow-empty` on an empty repository.

+---

 -   a or directory named `.git`: